 Julia Yarmolinskaya – MW 10-11:15AM

-This course is intended for international teaching assistants, graduate students and postdoctoral fellows who are not native speakers of English.
-Students will read and analyze the content, structure, and style of a wide range of academic and professional writing in order to improve their own essays, articles, reports, theses, critiques, and proposals using those features.
+In this course students will read and analyze the content, structure, and style of a wide range of academic and professional writing in order to improve their own essays, articles, reports, theses, critiques, and proposals using those features.
 They will learn to explain, support, compare and argue their ideas effectively through attention to organization, vocabulary, and style.
 Grammar will be infused into the course as it applies to revision and editing of written work and consistency within various types of writing.
 Students will use a variety of strategies to improve skills in idea development, organization, word choice, sentence fluency, voice, grammar and mechanics.
 Writing tasks will be integrated with content, vocabulary, and grammar from various texts.

-IMPORTANT NOTE: Academic Writing and Grammar is also open to applicants who are not JHU students.
+IMPORTANT NOTE: The above courses are also open to applicants who are not full-time JHU students.
 If you cannot enroll through SIS and wish to apply for either course, you must apply through the ESL website.
 The tuition per course is $895, with the possibility of tuition remission if eligible.